b-harvest/gravity-dex-upgrade-test/v5.0.5/README.md

 ## Option 1: Fast track

-We have prepared a genesis file `genesis.json.tar.bz2` which was obtained after going from "Step 1 ~ 5" in Option 2.
+We have prepared a genesis file `genesis.json.tar.bz2` which was obtained after going from "Step 1 to 5" in Option 2.
 Uncompress the genesis file and use it as the genesis data to mock the upgrade simulation test.
-You can go to "Step 5.
-Initialize local chain" to proceed.
+You can go to `Step 4` to proceed.

 ```bash
 # uncompress the file